 In contrast, if you want to share executive messages with global employees, then you might need more specialized equipment.
 An HD video camera and a good wireless lapel mic, or camera-mounted shotgun mic, will cover most filming needs, especially when you are just getting started.

 Acquire the Necessary Skills

-YouTube tutorials for the specific software you are using, or free classes at your local Apple store will get you up to speed in no time.
-As far as filming goes, getting hands on with your equipment is the best way to learn how to use it – practice eventually makes perfect!
+YouTube tutorials for the specific software you are using, or free classes at your local Apple store, will get you up to speed in no time.
+As far as filming goes, getting hands on with your equipment is the best way to learn how to use it.
+Practice eventually makes perfect!

 Get Set Up For Sharing Videos

-Especially for companies with remote workers or people who travel frequently, accessibility is a major concern, so choosing a hosting provider that can deliver video on all browsers and devices is crucial.
-A 3rd party video host will usually offer more flexibility, features and functionality for sharing and engaging with videos, and will keep up with changing technology so you do not have to.
+Especially for companies with remote workers, or people who travel frequently, accessibility is a major concern.
+Choosing a video hosting provider that can deliver video on all browsers and devices is crucial.
+A professional video host will usually offer more flexibility, features and functionality for sharing and engaging with videos.
+They will also keep up with changing technology so you don’t have to.

 When publishing or sharing videos internally, security is very important.
 Unauthorized sharing or downloading of videos meant for employee eyes-only can be a nightmare, even if the material is seemingly innocuous.
 A video hosting provider with great security features like signed embed codes and domain whitelisting can help prevent videos from falling into the wrong hands.